Mobile Search Menu

 Wild salmon is also one of the best ways to get your vitamin D, a critical nutrient for supporting bone and immune health and more.
 And salmon's high levels of omega-3 fatty acids are perhaps its greatest nutritional gift.
 Our bodies use omega-3s to build cell membranes, and consumption of seafood rich in omega-3s has been linked to supporting the functions of brains, eyes, nervous systems, reproductive systems and more.

-What to Do with Lox
+What to do with lox

 Nova lox is perfect for those who may not consider themselves “fish people," and is a great way to introduce friends and family members of all ages to the healthy, tasty world of seafood.